-As the CHS acquires new information, relevant changes are applied to Sailing Directions volumes in order to maintain safety of navigation.
+As the Canadian Hydrographic Service (CHS) acquires new information, relevant changes are applied to Sailing Directions volumes in order to maintain safety of navigation.
 It is the responsibility of the mariner to maintain their digital Sailing Directions file by ensuring that the latest version is always downloaded.
 Visit charts.gc.ca to download the most recent version of this volume, with all current changes already incorporated.

 The table below lists the changes that have been applied to this volume of Sailing Directions.
-This record of changes will be maintained for the current calendar year only.
+This record of changes will be maintained at the discretion of the Canadian Hydrographic Service.

 Date Chapter / Paragraph Description of Change 2024/03 Entire Booklet ATL 104 has been reformatted and now meets Web Content Accessibility Guidelines (WCAG) 2.0.
 Other changes include updated imagery, hyperlinks, and indexing.
 2024/04 Entire Booklet Minor edits, non-critical.
-2024/07 C1/P58, P63 Update range lights 2024/11 C2/P1, P7, P30, P33, P54, P63 Before paragraph, chart of reference updated 2024/11 C2/P77, P116, P121, P127 Before paragraph, chart of reference updated 2025/05 C1/P104 Delete fog signal 2025/05 C3/P6 Update pilot boarding station
+2024/07 C1/P58, P63 Update range lights 2024/11 C2/P1, P7, P30, P33, P54, P63 Before paragraph, chart of reference updated 2024/11 C2/P77, P116, P121, P127 Before paragraph, chart of reference updated 2025/05 C1/P104 Delete fog signal 2025/05 C3/P6 Update pilot boarding station 2025/07 C2/P27, P28, P29 Update pilotage information